nguyenminh-phuc/scalable-url-shortener/README.md

   OTLP-compatible services, Prometheus operator can detect via ServiceMonitors.
 - Use Zookeeper for service health checks, live configurations and shard leader elections.
 - Offer both REST and GraphQL APIs for users to pick how they want to access their data.
 Use data loaders in GraphQL to avoid n+1 performance hits.
-- Internal communication between services happens via gRPC (unicast) and RabbitMQ (multicast), secured with Istio's mutual TLS.
+- Internal communication between services happens via gRPC (unicast) and RabbitMQ (multicast).
 - Use DNS client-side load balancing for gRPC.
+- Service mesh is secured with Istio's mutual TLS.
 - Terminate frontend TLS with Istio Ingress Gateway.
 - Handle ACME-issued and self-signed certificates with cert-manager and trust-manager.